berasumit611/Git-Github-Demo/README.md

 # demo-repo
-Demo for Git &amp; Github
+Demo for Git & Github
+Some description